The Frank Doezema Family History

 inform him by telegram.
 It was the Christmas holiday and the telegraph office

 was understaffed.
+Following

 the war, Peter returned to Lansing and had an office addition built on the